jbakse/major_studio_1/content/week_8/monday.md

 `This exercise calls for sticky notes, but you can use lists in your notebook.` `4:00 60 min`

 1. Based on the general field of interest you would like to research, write out initial areas of study, knowledge or inquiry (domains) on individual sticky notes.
-Set these aside. `8 Minutes, write as many as you can, cull down to best 3 or 4`
+Set these aside. `8 Minutes, write as many as you can, cull down to best 3`

 2. For each domain, write out initial project based responses (concepts) that you might create on individual sticky notes.
 Keep in mind your unique POV, and use different types of media / methods for each concept.
 Set these aside. `8 minutes, write 3 concepts per domain`